 Individuals with debt exceeding $250,000 (even after mortgage exclusion) can technically file for a consumer proposal but it’s not guaranteed that it will be accepted and the conditions under which it is accepted are much harsher.

 Unfortunately, if your debt exceeds $250,000 we wouldn’t suggest that you try to file a consumer proposal.
 You could consider filing a Division 1 proposal as there are no limits on the amount of debt you can have under this type of debt relief.
 Do be aware though that if your Division 1 proposal is rejected by your creditors you will automatically be bankrupt.
-A bankruptcy trustee can assist you in determining whether to file a Division I or a consumer proposal.
+A debt specialist can assist you in determining whether to file a Division I or a consumer proposal.

 Filing a Consumer Proposal When Bankrupt

 After a declaration of bankruptcy, you might consider re-evaluating your situation.
 For instance, when you find a new job after filing for bankruptcy and consequently earn more income and therefore are liable for greater payments.
 Switching to a consumer proposal could reduce your monthly payments by extension of the repayment term and further make payments manageable.
 It is convenient for your creditors as well since you end up repaying greater portions of your debt.
-If you are presently bankrupt and are considering filing a consumer proposal, it is strongly recommended that you seek counsel from your trustee.
+If you are presently bankrupt and are considering filing a consumer proposal, it is strongly recommended that you seek counsel from your specialist.

 Speak With an Expert